AIforEvents

 What is the safest first use of AI for a busy planner?

 Draft emails and shorten long notes.
-Keep sensitive data out of prompts unless your organisation approves the tool and the workflow.
+Keep sensitive data out of prompts unless your organisation approves the tool and workflow.

-Do I need ChatGPT Plus?
+Do I need a paid AI plan?

 How do I stop AI from creating lazy work?